-An easy and healthy recipe for savory baked pumpkin, seasoned with olive oil, garlic and chili powder.
+An easy recipe for savory baked pumpkin, seasoned with olive oil, garlic and chili powder.
 This is one of my favorite ways to make this tasty winter squash!

-I actually think I like savory pumpkin dishes, including this baked pumpkin recipe, better than I like sweet pumpkin dishes.
+I actually think I like savory pumpkin dishes, including this one, better than I like sweet dishes.
 I love chocolate and cheesecake desserts much more than pumpkin desserts.
 But savory pumpkin dishes are amazing.